urbantumbleweed/ATT-Drive-UI-Framework/Setup.md

 ## Building apps for Head Unit
 AT&T Drive automotive app development framework and UI Kit are AngularJS based complete with readily available UI directives built to enable you -the developer, to effortlessly create apps to be deployed on AT&T Drive automotive Services Delivery Platform.

 App framework contains all the essentials to build standardized head unit apps, and starting your app from the sample apps is the fastest way to get started.
-Then take advantage of the [UI Kit API Docs](Link to Runnung UI Kit preview Site) to visualize the UX, and get the example code.
+Then take advantage of the [AT&T Drive UI Kit API Docs](Link to Runnung UI Kit preview Site) to visualize the UX, and get the example code.

 Now you are ready to build your first app, and the API is readily available.